 Estimates are presented by age group and by race/ethnicity for selected measures.

 This infographic is a visual representation of key findings from the 2022 NSDUH national report.
 It covers selected indicators of substance use, substance use disorders, mental health issues, suicidality, and recovery from substance use problems or mental health issues among the U.S. population aged 12 or older.

 Highlighted Population Slides

-The 2021 NSDUH Detailed Tables present national estimates of substance use and mental health.
-Because of methodological changes in 2021, estimates from this year should not be compared with previous years.
-The tables still include information for many different populations in 2021.
-They present indicators for youths aged 12 to 17 and adults aged 18 or older (separately or combined) on drug, alcohol, and tobacco use, risk and availability of substance use, substance initiation, substance use disorder (SUD), mental illness and major depressive episodes, suicidality, treatment, and the perceived effects of the Coronavirus Disease 2019 (COVID-19) pandemic, along with some other miscellaneous health topics.
+The 2022 NSDUH Detailed Tables present national estimates of substance use, mental health, and treatment in the United States.
+They present indicators for youths aged 12 to 17 and adults aged 18 or older (separately or combined) on drug, alcohol, and tobacco use, risk and availability of substance use, substance initiation, substance use disorder (SUD), mental illness and major depressive episode, suicidality, treatment, and the perceived effects of the Coronavirus Disease 2019 (COVID-19) pandemic, along with some other miscellaneous health topics.
+The tables include estimates from 2021 and 2022 where appropriate, including statistical tests of differences between the two years.
+The 2021 estimates presented in these detailed tables are based on weights that were adjusted to allow for comparison with 2022.
+As a result, the NSDUH estimates for 2021 presented in the 2022 Detailed Tables may be different from the 2021 estimates previously published elsewhere.
 Please refer to the Methodological Summary and Definitions report for more information on the NSDUH survey.

 Please refer to the related README file for instructions on how to use the Table of Contents and download files for faster viewing.